 - In Frosting - One of my favorite ways to use brown butter in buttercream, like my Brown Butter Cream Cheese Frosting.
 It takes any frosting recipe to a whole new level, plus the little brown specks show through in the frosting and look so pretty and unique.
 Try pairing with my Banana Cupcakes or Chai Cake!

-Brown Butter Science
+How To Substitute Brown Butter

 Storage

 Store your browned butter in a mason jar or any airtight container and keep it in the fridge.
-It will be good in the fridge for up to 5 days.
+It will be good in the fridge for up to 2 weeks.

 You can also freeze your browned butter.
 I like to pour it into an ice cube tray and freeze little cubes of brown butter to throw into a hot pan when cooking, and add a little flavor boost.
 Just make sure you disperse those brown butter solids well before dividing up the butter.